This section covers:

 PO Box 786

-If you do not nominate the person responsible for the vehicle, the fine will remain in your name and SDR will seek payment for the fine from you.
+If you do not nominate the person responsible for the vehicle, the fine will remain in your name and Revenue NSW will seek payment for the fine from you.
 If the fine remains unpaid by the penalty reminder due date, any demerit points for the offence will be added to your licence and further costs may be added.
 For more information see

 What if I do nothing?